zzx1313/OpenManus/README.md

 Or contact @mannaandpoem via 📧email: mannaandpoem@gmail.com

-## Roadmap

-- [ ] Improve the UI’s visual appeal to create a more intuitive and seamless user experience.

 ## Community Group
 Join our networking group on Feishu and share your experience with other developers!